 6. Make your Reiki room smell nice

 No-one wants to walk into a Reiki healing room that smells like old socks!
 From essential oils to fragrant candles there are many ways that you can improve the scent of a room.
-It’s also important to not overdo the scent as some clients may find this overpowering or irritating.
+It’s also important to not overdo the scent as some clients may find this overpowering or irritating and won’t allow them to fully relax.
 Sticking to delicate, natural scents like vanilla or peppermint can work very well.

 7. Play the right music in your Reiki room

 Playing music in your Reiki room is by no means essential but it can be very relaxing for your client and help to create an enjoyable atmosphere.
-We’re not talking AC/DC or your whats top of the charts but more ambient background music that’s designed for meditation or relaxation.
+We’re not talking AC/DC or what’s top of the charts but more ambient background music that’s designed for meditation or relaxation.

 8. Have tissues at the ready